-Vision for "Pathways of Hope" is to become a place of refuge and hope
+Vision for "Pathway of Hope" is to become a place of refuge and hope

 for parents, and a place to honor our children called home long before

 of Hope will bring a renewed sense of hope for Mothers and families who

 have struggled through the loss of a child.